 Director of Undergraduate Studies and Senior Lecturer in the History of Christianity in the Divinity School; Associate Faculty in the Department of History

 MSL (Pontifical Institute of Mediaeval Studies)

 MA, PhD (University of Toronto)

 Lucy Pick is a historian of medieval religious thought and practice.
 Her current research and teaching interests include the relationships between gender and religion, connections between historical writing and theology, the development of monastic thought and practice, reading and writing as spiritual exercises, and the ways in which religion shapes lives through ritual.
 Her book, Conflict and Coexistence: Archbishop Rodrigo and the Muslims and Jews of Thirteenth-Century Spain, discusses Jewish, Christian, and Muslim relations in thirteenth-century Toledo by making connections between the political theology, historical and polemical writings, scholarly patronage, and politics of Archbishop Rodrigo Jiménez de Rada (1209-1247) and shows how majority groups define themselves by framing and reframing discourses about minority theological competitors.
 Dr. Pick is currently working on a monograph studying the intersection of gender, politics, and religion in the Middle Ages by examining the careers of royal women in early medieval Spain, especially their role as consecrated virgins, to discover in what their power consisted, from where it was derived, and how it was represented.

-She also expects her first novel, Pilgrimage, to be published in 2014.
+Her first novel, Pilgrimage, was published this summer.
 It is a story about the Middle Ages that explores betrayal, friendship, illness, miracles, healing, and redemption on the road to Compostela.